mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-actions.md

         [![CustomAction2]][customaction2]

 !!! warning
-    Note that users of this package are responsible for the content of any custom action function that they write - especially with regard to leaking any sensitive information or exposing to any security threat during implementation.
+    Note that users of this package are responsible for the content of any custom action function that they write.
+Take care to avoid leaking any sensitive information or exposing to any security threat during implementation.
 You should always [treat the content of user input as untrusted](https://community.plotly.com/t/writing-secure-dash-apps-community-thread/54619).

 [customaction]: ../../assets/user_guides/custom_actions/clickdata_as_input.png
 [customaction2]: ../../assets/user_guides/custom_actions/custom_action_multiple_return_values.png